lambdamechanic/pctx/pctx-py/README.md

 ### Stdio MCP Servers

 Stdio MCP servers communicate via stdin/stdout, making them ideal for local integrations and command-line tools.
+NOTE: The stdio mcp servers must be running on the same host as pctx, which is not necessarily the same host as this python client.

 ```python
 from pctx_client import Pctx